Enigmatrix/Cobalt/docs/ARCHITECTURE.md

    * Foreground window, process, and system event monitoring
 1. Usage, Session, App, and SystemEvent data is collected and stored in the SQLite database
 1. The UI retrieves data from the database for visualization
-   * Engine retreives the same information for alerting and reminders
+   * Engine retrieves the same information for alerting and reminders
 1. Configuration changes in the UI affect how the Engine processes and responds to events

 ## Key Components